borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-09-07-one-host-file-to-block-them-all/2018-09-07-one-host-file-to-block-them-all.md

 Today's web is full of dirt.
 Most sites are full of trackers, ads, and lots of other nasty stuff penalizing websites' loading.
 To avoid this, AdBlockers are blooming[^pr].
 They offer a quick and simple solution (most of the time, a browser extension) that blocks most of the unsolicited content.

-[^pr]: Adblocking penetration rate in the US is ~30% on Desktop, ~12% on mobile, according to this [eMaketer study on Ad Blocking from March 2017](https://www.statista.com/statistics/351862/adblocking-usage/).
+[^pr]: Adblocking penetration rate in the US is ~30% on Desktop, ~12% on mobile, according to this [eMarketer study on Ad Blocking from March 2017](https://www.statista.com/statistics/351862/adblocking-usage/).

 Unfortunately, as for the UX, AdBlockers don't deliver.
 They often increase the amount of memory and CPU cycles used by your web browser, slowing your browsing experience instead of boosting it.
 Some are doing better than others, and whole browsers[^brave] have been conceived over the idea of blocking unsolicited content, and are doing an incredible job.
 But the web is not confined to your browser, is it?